Dillagi (1949 film)

 Dillagi is a 1949 Indian Bollywood film.
 The film was produced and directed by A. R. Kardar for his "Kardar Productions", and had music composed by Naushad.
-The film starred Suraiya and Shyam, alongside Chandabai, Sharda, Amar and Amir Banu.
+The film starred Suraiya and Shyam, alongside Chandabai, Sharda, Amar, Yasmin and Amir Banu.
 The story was a romantic tragedy and became commercially successful, being the fourth highest grossing film of the year.

 The plot was adapted from Wuthering Heights directed by William Wyler.
 Kardar later use a similar theme in Dil Diya Dard Liya (1966).
 Deepa Gahlot added the film in her book 50 Films that Deserve a New Audience.